nirmata/custom-scripts/kubeadm-upgrade-script/README.md

     - Pass True/False
       - `False` Incase you are executing this script on your Primary Master/Control Plane node.
       - `True` Incase you are executing this script on Additional Master/Control Plane nodes or Worker Nodes.
+    - Pass `Y or N` to confirm and start upgrade activity.

 #### Screenshot :
 ![Screenshot](./upgrade-kube-input-screenshot.png)